wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/assets/issue.md

 Use functions of `waves-transactions` library:

-* `issue` function creates and signs an issue transaction.
+* `issue` function creates and signs an Issue transaction.
 Transaction proof is derived from seed.
 By default, fee is calculated automatically.
 * `broadcast` sends a transation to the blockchain.

-The issue transaction ID becomes also the token ID.
+The Issue transaction ID becomes also the token ID.

 See function descriptions in [waves-transactions documentation](https://wavesplatform.github.io/waves-transactions/index.html) on Github.